What business entities should I consider for my side hustle?

 An LLC, or Limited Liability Company, is a business structure that protects owners from being personally liable for the company's debts or judgments.
 Under an LLC, the company has some characteristics of a sole proprietorship or small partnership but can enjoy the same immunity from personal liability as larger corporations.

-Forming an LLC doesn't need to be complicated.
-Rocket Lawyer can help you form your own LLC, and help you grow your business as well.
+Starting an LLC doesn't need to be complicated.
+Rocket Lawyer can help you register your LLC, and help you grow your business as well.

 C Corporations

 Within the broad "corporation" category of business entity, there are C Corporations.
 These are business entities that are taxed separately from their owners (or shareholders) and offer the shareholders some limited liability.
 Except for certain instances of fraud or malfeasance, a shareholder is not liable for the debts or obligations of a C-corp beyond the shareholder's investment into the corporation.
-Most C-Corps are large corporations and household names.
-If you are interested in filing as a C-Corp, Rocket Lawyer can help you file your paperwork, follow up with your state of incorporation, and provide expert advice before and after your filing.
+Most C-Corps are medium to large size businesses.
+If you are interested in filing as a C-Corp, Rocket Lawyer can help you file your paperwork and follow up with your state of incorporation while providing expert advice before and after your filing.

 Nonprofits

-There are many different types of nonprofits, from trade organizations to community recreation organizations, and incorporating a nonprofit may require a bit more paperwork and a few more bureaucratic hoops than other types of entities.
-Fortunately, Rocket Lawyer can help you start your nonprofit by filing your paperwork, following up with your state, and answering your legal questions both before and after your formation.
-Get help starting your nonprofit with Rocket Lawyer
+There are many different types of nonprofits, from trade organizations to community recreation organizations, and registering a nonprofit may require a bit more paperwork and a few more bureaucratic hoops than other types of entities.
+Fortunately, Rocket Lawyer can help you start your nonprofit by filing your paperwork, following up with your state, and answering your legal questions both before and after you file.
+Get help starting your nonprofit with Rocket Lawyer.

 How do I know which business entity is right for my side hustle?